bkper/bkper-portfolio-bot/README.md

 After forwarding, future FIFO calculations will use the new Forward valuation.
 To calculate gains/losses solely on a historical basis, ensure the `stock_historical` property is set to `true` in the Portfolio Book.

 **Important:**
-The Portfolio Agent automatically adds properties to transactions in the Portfolio Book during the forwarding process.
+The Portfolio Bot automatically adds properties to transactions in the Portfolio Book during the forwarding process.
 These properties are used for state and log control and **must not** be manually altered.